Knightstone, Weston-super-Mare

 We advise all our customers that the Internet is not secure and so there are risks when sending sensitive information.

 Our computer system continuously screens both incoming and outgoing mail for infection by viruses.
-We expect all our customers to apply the same rigor in monitoring their own computer systems.
+We expect all our customers to apply the same rigour in monitoring their own computer systems.

 Money Laundering

-The Proceeds of Crime Act 2002 and the Regulations made pursuant to such Act, which are aimed at preventing money laundering, require that we obtain proof of identity from clients for whom we act in connection with relevant financial business.
+The Proceeds of Crime Act 2002 and the Regulations made pursuant to such Act, which are aimed at preventing money laundering, require that we obtain proof of identity from clients.
+We may conduct searches with a third party in order to comply with our obligations.
 Accordingly, you may be asked to supply us with the necessary details.
 In certain circumstances, we are required by law to report to the National Crime Agency any evidence or suspicion of money laundering.
 We are also prohibited from notifying our client of the fact that a report has been made.

 Contracts (Rights of Third Parties) Act 1999